Aidge demonstration#

 module.

-Once the module is imported you just need one line to generate an export of the graph.
+Once the module is imported, a single line of code is sufficient to generate an export of the graph.

 import aidge_export_cpp